Ashu-01/SortingVisualizer/README.md

 # SortingVisualizer
-This is to visualise different sorting algorithm
+This is a simple web application to visualise different sorting algorithm that How different algorithm works.